mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
 Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.

 **Maker types**

 As explored in Chapter 5, to aid group reflection on, I grouped and shared a loose typology of participant approaches to  playtesting and game making approaches in to  social makers, planners, magpie makers and glitchers (see Appendix .makertypes for fuller detail).
 This typology extends the styles of planners and bricoleurs [@papert_epistemological_1990] and broadens the focus to include playtesting as well as coding behaviours.

+#### More general roles and practices resulting from repertoire blending

+Perhaps playful playtesting here.

+Barron's technical roles are blended practices.

+**Helping styles and helpers**

+Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
+The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].

+Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
+The use of these roles by facilitators reinforce a existing competence in a new space.

+I extended this beyond parent roles and identity to include all participants, via design as well as feedback,  with a similar aim to engender a feeling of domain competency.

+Roque [@roque_family_2016; @roque_im_2016] employed Barron's helping roles [@barron_parents_2009] in guidance for supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment.